-The material which was originally found on this page has become the seed of one chapter of a soon-to-be-released book:
+The material which was originally found on this page has become the seed of one chapter of a book:

 Stephens, Lauston and Ian Johnson, Our Oneness in Christ (PublishAmerica, 2007).